DexterMagnific/QSvgStyle/README.md

 Binary builds are provided for few distributions.
 If you want to contribute, please send me an email.

-## Ubuntu Artful/Bionic
+## Ubuntu Bionic/Eoan/Focal

-Binary packages are provided on PPA for both i386 and xx86_64 architectures for Ubuntu Artful and Bionic
+Binary packages are provided on PPA for both i386 and x86_64 architectures for Ubuntu

 ```
   sudo add-apt-repository ppa:dextermagnific/ppa